Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Introduction

-Our main results are Theorem~\ref{t:st2} and Theorem~\ref{t:st3} in which we obtain two variants of the Second Spectral Theorem on locally Hilbert spaces, in the sense of multiplication operators with functions that are locally of type $L^\infty$, under certain conditions on the directed set.
+Our main results are Theorem~\ref{t:st2} and Theorem~\ref{t:st3} in which we obtain two variants of the Second Spectral Theorem on locally Hilbert spaces, in the sense of multiplication operators with locally $L^\infty$ functions, under the condition on the directed set to be sequentially finite.
 From here, we derive in Theorem~\ref{t:st4} the Third Spectral Theorem for locally normal operators, that is, in terms of direct integrals of locally Hilbert spaces, under the same conditions on the directed set and the separability of the locally Hilbert space.
 Locally normal operators generate Abelian locally von Neumann algebras, which are operator algebra types of locally $W^*$-algebras, see M.~Fragoulopoulou, \cite{Fragoulopoulou} and M.~Joi\c ta, \cite{Joita1}, \cite{Joita2}.
 Also, A.A.~Dosi in \cite{Dosi3} made a study of Abelian $W^*$-algebras.
 Recently, C.J.
 Kulkarni and S.K.
 Pamula \cite{KulkarniPamula} considered direct integral representations of a special type of Abelian locally von Neumann algebras.
 None of these results cover our main theorems.
-Our approach for proving Theorem~\ref{t:st2} and Theorem~\ref{t:st3} is made by considering strictly inductive systems of measure spaces and points out the importance of representing locally Hilbert space, which are called commutative quantised domaines of Hilbert spaces in \cite{Dosi1}, for which we obtain a functional model as a strictly inductive limit of $L^2$ type spaces.
+Our approach for proving Theorem~\ref{t:st2} and Theorem~\ref{t:st3} is made by considering strictly inductive systems of measure spaces and points out the importance of representing locally Hilbert space, which are called commutative quantised domains of Hilbert spaces in \cite{Dosi1}, for which we obtain a functional model as a strictly inductive limit of $L^2$ type spaces.
 Then, the functional model of locally normal operators is obtained as multiplication operators with locally $L^\infty$ type functions, in a sense which we make precise, by exploiting the structure of Abelian von Neumann algebras.
 In the following we briefly describe the contents of this article.